-Long-term continuous PM10 monitoring data in the Project area is available from the DES monitoring station located in Moranbah (approximately 30 km north-west).
-Relevant PM10 statistics from data measured from 2011 to 2019 at DES's Moranbah site are presented in Table 5 (Queensland Data, 2019).
+Long-term continuous PM{10} monitoring data in the Project area is available from the DES monitoring station located at Utah Drive, Moranbah (approximately 30 km north-west).
+In June 2020, DES commenced monitoring of particulates at a second site at Cunningham Way, Moranbah.
+Data available for 2021 has not been considered as at the time of reporting the data has not been validated by DES.
+Relevant PM10 statistics from available validated data at DES's Moranbah monitoring sites are presented in Table 5 and Table 6 (Queensland Data, 2022).